 The scent of Magnolia blossoms draws me along the trail into their grove.
 The blossoms form colored clouds and layer against each other in the green, adding a murky aliveness to the quivering air as it makes room for the bursting buds and rain droplets.

-One crow forages alone at the edge of a large grassy slope punctuating the intense green.
+One crow forages alone at the edge of a large grassy slope punctuating the green.
 When I look down the trail I see flashes of other crows slipping between the trees.
 The cloud cover deepens their black feathers so they drip through the woods like oil.

 The rain drops become larger as I write in my sketchbook so I get on the trail again and head for the picnic shelter.

-A loud truck rumbles down Burnside and I feel aquatic in this dense atmosphere, snuggled on all sides by the viscosity of ions exchanging—green things sending ripples of freshness across the air as they turn light and water into fiber.
+I came here to admire magnolia blossoms.
+How delicate and soft the petals are, even on blossoms larger than my hands.
+Now I have forgotten all about them and find myself snuggled on all sides by the viscosity of green things sending ripples of growth across the air as they turn light and water into fiber.

 A junco flies in and hops around the rivets of the shelter support.
-Another lands on the trash and peers into its dark opening.
+Another one lands on the trash and peers into its dark opening.
 He sees nothing of interest and flies off.